shijoy2003/asset-library/README.md

 - Prevent double checkout rule
 - Overdue items view
 - Analytics chart for utilization by asset type
+- A working Outlook used to generate the output which is msccs2425@rajagiri.edu

 ## Power Automate Flows
 1. **Asset Due Date Reminder** - Runs daily, sends email and Teams notification to assignee 24 hours before due date